mscherotter/VI2ACS/README.md

 ```

 ### azureSearch
-Set up your credentials to connect to your [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/cognitive-services/) service.
+Set up the credentials to connect to the [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/cognitive-services/) service.

 ```json
 "name": "{search service name}",
 "adminKey": "{admin key}",
 "deleteIndexIfExists": false
 ```
-> optionally ```deleteIndexIfExists```can be ```true``` if want to recreate the index each time the code runs
+> optionally ```deleteIndexIfExists```can be ```true``` if the index will be re-create each time the code runs.

 ### videoIndexer

-Set up your credentials to connect to your Azure Video Indexer service.
-To find the keys, follow guidelines here: https://docs.microsoft.com/en-us/azure/media-services/video-indexer/video-indexer-use-apis
+Set up the credentials to connect to Azure Video Indexer service.
+To find the keys, follow guidelines here: https://docs.microsoft.com/en-us/azure/media-services/video-indexer/video-indexer-use-apis.

 ```json
     "location": "trial",